mollie/WooCommerce/tests/qa/README.md

 	```bash
 	npx playwright test --grep --% "C123^|C124^|C125" --debug
 	```

+	\* - command for restarting failed/skipped tests is posted to the terminal after the execution.

 10. Report bugs (if any) and attach them to the test-runs of failed tests.